Leafwing-Studios/fop-rules/docs/character-options/classes/incarnation.md

 You may Transform as a minor action, which costs essence equal to your current stacks of Emotion.
 While transformed:

-- Damage that you deal while transformed cannot be prevented by any means.
-This includes damage type resistance or immunity, absorption, or the Block reaction, although you can still miss and self-inflicted effects such as modes which reduce the efficacy of your attacks still do so.
+- Damage that you deal cannot be prevented by any means.
+This includes damage resistance or immunity, absorption, and the Block reaction, although you can still miss. and Self-inflicted effects which reduce the efficacy of your attacks, such as modes still function normally.
 - Creatures cannot make attacks of opportunity against you.
 - At the end of each of your turns, you lose 1 stack of emotion.
 When you reach 0 stacks of emotion the transformation ends.